 Green represents nature, environment, and outdoors - is considered to be one of the most balanced colors.
 It is very restful for the eye and is said to be ‘de-stressful’.
 It helps people relax.
-Green being the most balanced color can be used in any room as it easily connects to the different functions associated with the room.
+Green is the most balanced color can be used in any room as it easily connects to the different functions associated with the room.

 When used in the kitchen it calms things down.
 In a living space, it evokes feelings of comfort and togetherness.